t54-labs/t54-labs-docs/docs/Overview/getting-started.md

 <br />

-Let us know whenever you’re ready to deploy to production—we’ll help you make the tra\_\_nsition seamless.
+Let us know whenever you’re ready to deploy to production—we’ll help you make the transition seamless.